Moduli spaces and breather dynamics of analytic solutions in Heisenberg exchange-free chiral magnets: Dynamics of breather-like solutions

 These solutions might prove useful as starting points for understanding periodic solutions and finite-time collapse in the full model with symmetric exchange interaction.

 Note that the $\U(1)$ action where we rotate both $\bn$ and $\vec{x}$ in opposite directions is a symmetry of the energy, and this symmetry is preserved by Landau-Lifshitz dynamics.
-Thus we would be justified in constraining the dynamical Euler-Lagrange equations to the most general $\U(1)$ ansatz: \bee \bn= \ , \eee where $(r,\phi)$ are polar co-ordinates in the plane.
-If $\delta(r)$ is constant, it is the helicity variable described above.
+Thus we can consistently constrain the Landau-Lifshitz equation to the most general $\U(1)$ ansatz: \bee \bn= \ , \eee where $(r,\phi)$ are polar co-ordinates in the plane.
 Solving the resulting coupled ODEs for $\Theta(r)$ and $\delta(r)$ should then give the same set of solutions.